jrandj/aws-security-specialty/README.md

         * **Amazon GuardDuty:** A threat detection service that will continuously monitor your accounts and resources for malicious activity and unauthorised behaviour by utilising machine learning, anomaly detection, and integrated threat intelligence.
 A good tool to give you a quick dashboad glance of any findings based on AWS CloudTrail Logs, Amazon VPC flow logs, and DNS logs.
         * **AWS Security Hub:** AWS Security Hub is considered a single pane-of-glass service and will give you a comprehensive view of high-priority security alerts, configuration, and compliance status across all of your AWS accounts.
 It can aggregate, organise, and prioritise security alerts and findings from services such as Amazon GuardDuty, Amazon Macie, Amazon Inspector, AWS IAM, AWS Firewall Manager, and even services offered by the AWS Partner Solutions.
 AWS Security Hub integrates with Amazon Detective to allow for further investigation into events and compliance alerts.
         * **Amazon Detective:** Amazon Detective allows you to easily analyse, investigate, and identify the RCA of a potential security event or suspicious activity.
 Detective collects log data from your AWS resources and, like GuardDuty, utilizes machine learning, statistical analysis, and graph theory to build a set of data for event investigations.
         * **Amazon Macie:** Amazon Macie is a service AWS offers that takes advantage of machine learning to discover and classify sensitive data in AWS.
-Macie can discover personally identifiable information (PII) or intellectual property.
+Macie can discover Personally Identifiable Information (PII) or intellectual property.
 It provides you with a dashboard and alerts to give visibility into whether this data is being accessed or moved.

 1. Recommend services, processes, procedures to remediate gaps.

     * The most common preventative actions for incidents are around securing AWS access keys, utilising MFA devices, and properly configuring Amazon EC2 security groups.
-The ones not everyone knows about are utilising perfect forward secrecy with AWS ALBs, AWS API Gateway throttling and caching abilities, and using AWS Systems Manager to perform operational and security operations on AWS resources.
+Less well known controls include utilising perfect forward secrecy with AWS ALBs, AWS API Gateway throttling and caching abilities, and using AWS Systems Manager to perform operational and security operations on AWS resources.

 ### Evaluate the configuration of automated alerting, and execute possible remediation of security-related incidents and emerging issues.